-- · Teachers talk about learning and share good practice - The Academic Deputy Head receives minutes of all department meetings. - Some INSET days are used for developing understanding of learning. - All staff join 'Collaborative Enquiry Groups' that focus on specific aspects of educational research such as, 'Improving the Quality of Student Talk' and 'Cognitive Load Theory'.
-The seven research groups meet every half-term and their findings are published in a Teaching & Learning e-newsletter during the summer term, co-ordinated by the Assistant Head of Teaching & Learning. - Learning is discussed in Academic Board and Heads of Department meetings where there is sharing of best practice and a focus on research-informed approaches to teaching and learning - The Curriculum Committee, chaired by the Academic Deputy Head, meets regularly to discuss learning and teaching strategies in addition to curriculum matters.
+- Teachers talk about learning and share good practice - The SLT, including the Academic Deputy Head, receives minutes of all department meetings - Some INSET days are used for developing understanding of learning. - All staff join 'Collaborative Enquiry Groups' that focus on specific aspects of educational research such as, 'Improving the Quality of Student Talk' and 'Cognitive Load Theory'.
+The seven research groups meet every half-term and their findings are published in a Teaching & Learning e-newsletter during the summer term, co-ordinated by the Assistant Head of Teaching, Learning and Innovation. - Learning is discussed in Academic Board and Heads of Department meetings where there is sharing of best practice and a focus on research-informed approaches to teaching and learning - The Curriculum Committee, chaired by the Academic Deputy Head, meets regularly to discuss learning and teaching strategies in addition to curriculum matters.
 The Academic Deputy Head reports back to the Senior Management Team and then when appropriate, to the Heads of Department and the rest of the staff.
-The Curriculum Committee is made up of a core group of teachers, but is extended to other staff to discuss specific aspects of learning or year groups e.g. learning and teaching in the sixth form.

-The teacher in charge of learning enhancement regularly informs the staff about learning, with reference to those with specific learning needs PSHE and Carousels are used to develop effective learning in students

-- The students learn about learning in PSHE from the Thirds (year 7) to the Upper Fourth (year 9); additionally the Lower Sixth (year 12) have sessions on styles of learning and effective learning during their Life Skills carousel. - Pupils with specific learning difficulties are identified and their progress is monitored.
+The Curriculum Committee is made up of a core group of teachers, but is extended to other staff to discuss specific aspects of learning or year groups e.g. learning and teaching in the sixth form. - The teacher in charge of learning enhancement (SENCO) regularly informs the staff about learning, with reference to those with specific learning needs. - PSHE and Carousels are used to develop effective learning in students - The students learn about learning in PSHE from the Thirds (year 7) to the Upper Fourth (year 9); additionally the Lower Sixth (year 12) have sessions on effective learning during their Life Skills carousel. - Pupils with specific learning difficulties are identified and their progress is monitored. - Students discuss their learning with their tutors in their 1:1 conversations which occur fur times a year. - Heads of Department monitor teaching and learning through lesson observations and learning walks, book looks and discussions with staff and students. - Heads of Department track student progress, including those with SEND and those who have been identified as gifted. - Departments are encouraged to implement the Trust's digital strategy to support learning and from September 2024 most pupils in Years 7 9 will have a MS Surface device which will enable them to use O365 and Microsoft Teams in their learning - Learning and teaching is enhanced by the school digital strategy designed around O365 and the MS Surface.

 The Academic Deputy Head, Assistant Head of Teaching and Learning, and Head of Learning Enhancement work closely together to promote effective learning in the school.
-They also work with Heads of Department to identify those very able and to coordinate programmes designed to stretch and challenge these individuals These are detailed in the Stretch and Challenge Booklet which is be updated annually.
+They also work with Heads of Department to identify very able students and to coordinate programmes designed to stretch and challenge these individuals.
+These are detailed in the Stretch and Challenge Booklet which is updated annually.
 Initial identification of both those with learning needs and gifted students is done via MidYIS testing on entry to the school as well as the results of continuous assessments throughout a pupil's school career.
 More details of the school's provision for able, gifted and talented students is provided in the Curriculum Policy.

-Appendix Two: Learning and Teaching Policy at Sloane Square
+Appendix Two: Learning and Teaching Policy at Francis Holland Sloane Square

-Aims
+Additional Aims